Slamy/Yaumataca/doc/adding_gamepads.md

 ## Prerequisites

-If you don't feel well with programming in C, stop reading now to avoid unnecessary pain.
+If you don't feel confident with programming in C, stop reading now to avoid unnecessary pain.

 You need some basic knowledge about C++, CMake and cross compilation.
 It would also be a good thing to have some knowledge about "Segger RTT" as this is the primary method for debugging output.